Envelopes

 Click on OK.

 You can now test your new template by choose File > New From Project, select the template in the category you chose.
-Add to Favorites at this point, if you want.

 If there are issues, go back to the template and make adjustments, Save, then try again